HillsMakan/sydneyhillsmakan/src/content/partner/plaza-premium-lounge-brisbane-brisbane-airport-bne.md

 region:
   - Australia - Queensland
 discount_pct: 15
-discount_text: Please show your HMG International member card
+discount_text: Please show your HMG International member card.
+Each visit is entitled for lounge use package of 2 hours at the lounge.
 ---
 **THE LOUNGE**